AntumMT/mod-sounds/README.md

 A [Minetest][] mod that provides a set of free sounds & methods.

 What is the purpose of this mod?
-There are three ideas behind `sounds`:
+There are four ideas behind `sounds`:

 1. It is intended as a more universal method for adding sounds to games rather than depending on [MTG & default][default] for sounds only.
 It is completely compatible with default sounds.
 The same methods called in `default` to set node sounds, like `default.node_sound_stone_defaults`, are implemented & it can be installed in parallel. *Section: [Replacement for default](#replacement-for-default)*
 2. It is simply a well of sounds.
 Many sound files are provided & can be used with [minetest.sound_play](https://minetest.gitlab.io/minetest/minetest-namespace-reference/#sounds) just as normal.
 There is also a wrapper function, [sounds:play](https://antummt.github.io/mod-sounds/reference/latest/topics/api.html#sounds:play), that does its best to verify that a sound played successfully.
 If so, it will return a sound handle ID.
 Otherwise it will return `nil`.
 A random sound can be played from a list with [sounds:play_random](https://antummt.github.io/mod-sounds/reference/latest/topics/api.html#sounds:play_random).
 It also caches all loaded mod sounds after server startup in `sounds.cache` table.
 So sound files can easily be checked for existence. *Section: [Checking for Existing Sounds](#checking-for-existing-sounds)*